…How Forest, Police, and MRA officials help charcoal smugglers in exchange for bribes

 It took us about seven weeks from October for this journalist to join the business, during which he was accompanied by some transporters just to observe how they are dealing with roadblocks so that he could try it out on his own.
 And so, on November 21, 2020, this reporter joined the business as a transporter, ready to ferry charcoal to the dealers in Blantyre from Neno District.

 To achieve this, he partnered with a transporter who owns a five-tonne (Hino) lorry in Blantyre and paid him K200 000(US$258.52) for this day’s job with the understanding that the money that the charcoal owners will pay for the transportation of the charcoal will also be his, with the PIJ/Weekend Nation not profiting from the undercover operation.

 This lorry carries 120 bags of charcoal.
 We left Blantyre at 11 am for Neno District and arrived around 4 pm.
 Because of the topography of the area, and it is difficult to get bags of charcoal in one place, we went to different areas to get the goods within the district.
 For the first day, we collected 60 bags and spent a night there.

 Around 7 am the following day, we continued gathering the charcoal from various spots before starting off with a complete load of 120 bags.

-At around 2pm, all bags were loaded in the track and covered with a tent.
-By 3pm the lorry was ready to start off for Blantyre with its load.
-But we waited for sunset as our connections in the law-enforcement could only facilitate our movements under the deep cover of darkness.
+At around 2 pm, all bags were loaded on the track and covered with a tent.
+By 3 pm the lorry was ready to start off for Blantyre with its load.
+But we waited for sunset as our connections with the law enforcement could only facilitate our movements under the deep cover of darkness.